-The 1901 Census reveals that Francis E. Quane is Head of the household, she was 30 years of age and did not have a trade.
-Her children were, Doris A.S. age 2 and Idris A. age 1.
-There were also her sister Florence E. Keig age 18, a Telephone Operator by trade and Annie Pipes age 14 a Domestic Servant, living at this address, 6, Liscard Road, Wavertree, Liverpool.
+The 1901 Census reveals that Francis E. Quane was Head of the household at 6, Liscard Road, Wavertree, Liverpool.
 Lancashire.
+She was 30 years of age and listed as married.
+Her children were, Doris A.S. aged 2 and Idris A. aged 1.
+Also recorded on the census was Francis’s sister Florence, E. Keig aged 18, a Telephone Operator.
+Annie Pipes was a 14 year old Domestic Servant.

 I have not been able to find a Service Record for Doris or Medal Roll.

 Doris died in Kinmel Camp Military Hospital on 19th April 1918.
 The cause of death is not known but at that time the flu epidemic was raging through Kinmel Camp.

 Her funeral was held on 23rd April and she was buried in St. Margaret’s Cemetery, Bodelwyddan.

 The following information is fromqaranc.co.uk

 The history of the Women’s Army Auxiliary Corps which became the QMAAC and served in frontline hospitals in France during the First World War with members war graves pictures